sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 This package works only with Meteor 2.8 or higher.

-If not sure about the version of Meteor you are using, you can check it by running the following command in your terminal within your project:
+If you are not sure about the version of Meteor you are using, you can check it by running the following command in your terminal within your project:

 ```bash
 meteor --version